azat-co/fullstack-javascript/chapter3/chapter3.md

     $ git --help

-Deploying applications with Windows Azure or Heroku is as simple as pushing code and files to GitHub.
+Deploying applications with Microsoft Azure or Heroku is as simple as pushing code and files to GitHub.
 The last three steps (4–6) would be substituted with a different remote destination (URL) and a different alias.

-Deployment to Windows Azure
+Deployment to Microsoft Azure
 ===========================

-You should be able to deploy to Windows Azure with Git using this procedure.
+You should be able to deploy to Microsoft Azure with Git using this procedure.

-1. Go to the Windows Azure Portal at [`https://windows.azure.com/`](https://windows.azure.com/)`1`, log in with your Live ID and create a web site if you haven't done so already.
+1. Go to the Microsoft Azure Portal at [`https://windows.azure.com/`](https://windows.azure.com/)`1`, log in with your Live ID and create a web site if you haven't done so already.
 Enable Set Up Git Publishing by providing a user name